What is a glossary and how do I use it?

 - Click on the Glossary button in the top right-hand corner of DeepL Translator

-- Specify the language pair for your glossary
+- Specify the languages for your glossary

 - Enter the term which should be replaced (source text) and your preferred way of translation (target text)